About Columbus

 Business & Licensing Records

-Columbus serves as a commercial hub for the region, hosting diverse industries and business enterprises.
+Columbus is a commercial hub for the region, hosting diverse industries and business enterprises.
 Public records concerning business licenses, permits, and zoning matters can be accessed through the city's official website at https://www.thecityofcolumbusms.org/.
 The Mississippi Secretary of State also maintains a searchable database of registered businesses, corporations, and other entities operating throughout the state, providing another resource for those researching commercial activity in the area.

 Economy & Demographics

 Columbus, Lowndes County, Mississippi, boasts a diverse and thriving economy, with industries ranging from manufacturing and healthcare to tourism and education.
 Public records related to the city's economic development, including business licenses, permits, and tax records, can be accessed through the City of Columbus website at https://www.thecityofcolumbusms.org/.
-Additionally, the Mississippi Development Authority provides information and resources related to economic growth and job creation within the state.
+The Mississippi Development Authority provides information and resources related to economic growth and job creation within the state.

 Elections & Voter Records

 The Lowndes County Circuit Clerk's Office administers all elections affecting Columbus residents.
 Located at 505 Second Avenue North, Columbus, MS 39701, the office can be reached at 662-329-5800 or online at lowndes.ms.gov/circuit-clerk.
 Responsibilities include voter registration, absentee ballot processing, poll worker coordination, and conducting federal, state, county, and municipal elections.
 Mississippi residents can register to vote online at yallvote.sos.ms.gov.
 The deadline falls 30 days before any election.
-Eligibility requires U.S.
+Eligibility requires U.S. citizenship, residency in the jurisdiction, and being at least 18 years old by Election Day.